 Across the US, you will only find a limited number of free zoos.
 One of these happens to be the Smithsonian National Zoo in Washington D.C.
-As this zoo is one in only 4 US zoos home to pandas, there is a great incentive to make room for the zoo during your D.C. visit.
+As this zoo is one of only 3 US zoos home to pandas, there is a great incentive to make room for the zoo during your D.C. visit.
 If you can pull yourself away from all the historical attractions for a bit, this zoo is a nice place to enjoy nature away from the bustling Capitol Hill crowds.

 Conservation efforts at the Smithsonian Conservation Biology Institute in Virginia include global efforts to save endangered wildlife species.
 Scientists study more than 20 species including the once extinct